Ising Supercriticality and Universal Magnetocalorics in Spiral Antiferromagnet Nd$_3$BWO$_9$

-\textit{Supercritical scaling function of 3D Ising universality class.---} Since universal scaling functions characterize a universality class regardless of microscopic details, the scaling function $\phi_{\chi}(x)$ for the 3D Ising class can be obtained by studying a canonical minimal model.
+\textit{Supercritical scaling function of 3D Ising universality class.---} Since universal scaling functions characterize a universality class regardless of microscopic details, $\phi_{\chi}(x)$ for the 3D Ising class can be obtained by studying a canonical minimal model.
 We thus employ Monte Carlo simulations of the classical ferromagnetic (FM) Ising model on a cubic lattice,

 where $J=1$ is the FM Ising coupling and $h$ denotes the longitudinal field.
 Our calculations are performed on a cubic lattice of size $N=40^3$.
 From the magnetic susceptibility $\chi$, we identify a critical temperature $T_{\rm c}\simeq 1.13$ for the finite-size system (see Fig.~\ref{figE2}).
 For $h\neq 0$, the phase transition evolves into a crossover characterized by a broad peak at higher temperatures.
-To obtain the supercritical scaling function $\phi_{\chi}(x)$, we perform a collapse using the $T>T_{\rm c}$ data.
-The calculated $\phi_{\chi}(x)$, shown in the inset, agrees well with the experimental data presented in Fig.~\ref{fig2}(e) of the main text.
+We collapse the $T>T_{\rm c}$ data and obtain the supercritical scaling function $\phi_{\chi}(x)$, which agrees excellently with the experimental results.
 Notably, non-universal parameters in Eq.~(\ref{Equ:FreeEnergy}) allow us to rescale the $x$ and $y$ axes to match the experimental results.

-\textit{Entropy curves under various fields.---} Fig.~\ref{figE3}(a) shows the entropy curves $S_{\rm m}$(T) under various fields.
-The zero-field magnetic entropy reaches a saturation value $3R \ln{2}$ at high temperature.
-Figure~\ref{figE3}(b) displays the entropy values near the zero field, where a shoulder-like structure corresponding to a ZPE of $S_0 \simeq 0.481 R$ can be recognized.
-At the spin-flip field $\mu_0 H_{\rm SF} \simeq 0.65$~T, we find further enhanced low-$T$ entropy, ascribed to the proliferation of topological domain-wall excitations.
+\textit{{Experimental and simulated entropy results.---}} Magnetic specific heat $C_{\rm m}$ is obtained by subtracting the nuclear and phonon contributions from the measured $C_p$~\cite{SM}.
+We then integrate $C_{\rm m}/T$ to obtain the magnetic entropy $S_{\rm m}$.
+Fig.~\ref{figE3}(a) shows the $S_{\rm m}(T)$ results under various fields.
+The zero-field magnetic entropy reaches a saturation value $3R \ln{2}$ at high temperatures.
+Figure~\ref{figE3}(b) displays a shoulder-like structure corresponding to a ZPE of $S_0 \simeq 0.481 R$.
+At the spin-flip field $\mu_0 H_{\rm SF} \simeq 0.65$~T, low-$T$ entropy is further enhanced due to the proliferation of topological domain-wall excitations.